 This is a comprehensive summary of the book The Psychology of Money by Morgan Housel.
 Covering the key ideas and proposing practical ways for achieving what’s mentioned in the text.
 Written by book fanatic and online librarian Ivaylo Durmonski.
-Supporting Members get full access and a downloadable/printable version of the summary.

 The Book In Three Or More Sentences:

 Managing your money is not easy.
 But here’s how the author of the book thinks you should approach cash: It’s not about what you know about money, it’s about how you behave with money.
 Financial freedom is not about learning everything related to the stock market.
 It’s about patience and persistence.
 In this book, Morgan Housel walks us through the major behavior patterns we should adopt if we want to become good with our cash flow so we can finally develop financial literacy.